IBM/innovate-digital-bank/README.md

 From the [IBM Cloud Catalog](bluemix.net), choose Watson Conversation, and click create.

 ### 2. Get your credentials
-Navigate to the deploy tab and copy your username and password
+Navigate to the credentials tab and copy your username and password

 ![Watson Conversation](doc/source/images/8.png)